MV Ocean Trader: History

+Deployment

 The ship was in service as of 2017, and was reported to have operated in the Mediterranean and Baltic Seas.

 In January 2018, a photo of the ship was taken at the Al Duqm Port & Drydock in Oman.

 It was more recently photographed docked in Victoria in the Seychelles.

+As of August 2024, it has been seen in Piraeus, following up on Middle East crisis.

+September 2025, the ship has been spotted in the Caribbean sea.